Richmond leaders brace for budget fallout from COVID-19 pandemic

 “I would suspect we’re going to have a shortfall,” said Chris Hilbert, the City Council’s vice president, of the fiscal year that ends June 30.

-The city had been on track for an $8.6 million surplus halfway through the fiscal year -- pre-pandemic.
-Hope for that windfall has faded as a new reality has set in: The public health crisis has cost thousands their jobs locally and crippled once thriving businesses, with no guarantee they will rebound.
+The city had been on track for an $8.6 million surplus halfway through the fiscal year — before the pandemic.
+Hope for that windfall has faded as a new reality has set in: The public health crisis has cost thousands their jobs locally and crippled businesses, with no guarantee they will rebound.
 And this is only the beginning.

-A series of emergency measures to aid residents and businesses are on the table.
-Those include an amnesty period on penalties and interest for most local taxes and a longer window for residents to apply for tax relief.
+Emergency measures to aid residents and businesses are on the table.
+They include an amnesty period on penalties and interest for most local taxes and a longer window for residents to apply for tax relief.

 Councilwoman Kimberly Gray, the 2nd District representative, is calling for more to help the city’s restaurateurs.
-Gray, a mayoral candidate, wants the city to refund business license taxes that restaurants paid in January and "rescind" meals tax collection for a three-month period.
+Gray, a mayoral candidate, wants the city to refund business license taxes that restaurants paid in January and rescind meals tax collections for three months.

 A draft resolution she released asked the Stoney administration to “bring forward an ordinance, or an administrative process, or some combination of both, on an expedited or emergency basis” to do so.